SaxionMechatronics/ai4rob_course/docs/foundations/Introduction_to_robotics.md

 ### 1. Mobile Ground Robots
 These are robots that move around on wheels or legs and use sensors like GPS, cameras, and gyroscopes to figure out where they are and what’s around them.
 They’re often used for inspections or surveillance.
 For example, in the CHARISMA project, a four-legged robot was used to detect gas leaks on the street.
 These robots do well in places that don’t dynamically change much, like homes or warehouses.
 Once they’ve mapped the area, they can move around pretty easily.
 But things get tricky when the environment is unpredictable.
 In a forest or a busy street, the robot might run into unexpected obstacles, moving objects, or changes in lighting.
-For example , a human suddenly jumping in front of the robot.
+For example, a human suddenly jumping in front of the robot.
 These things can confuse the sensors or mess up the robot’s navigation.
 Most of these robots rely on a map they made earlier, and if something changes, they don’t always know how to react.